SouthernMethodistUniversity/project-lab/4Resources.md

 ## Institution
 * What resources are available to you through your institution?
-* What services or support might be available through the GC Digital Initiatives, the Teaching & Learning Center, the New Media Lab, or the Futures Initiative?
-If you are not at the GC, does your insitution have a digital research support network?
+* What services or support might be available through the your institution?
+Does your insitution have a digital research support network?
-* Have you joined the CUNY Academic Commons?
 * Have you applied for internal funding?
 Where would you look?
 * Are there resources at your institution for hosting, data sharing, and/or preservation?